MiguelGarcaoSilva/msig/README.rst

 MSig
 ===========

-MSig is a a statistical frame for evaluating the statistical significance of motifs with arbitrary multivariate order, possibly encompassing different variable types
+MSig is a statistical frame for evaluating the statistical significance of motifs with arbitrary multivariate order, possibly encompassing different variable types.

 Highlights